 A special thank you also goes to Davis Drive Elementary School for their successful food drive.
-The school collected over 100 boxes of food for our pantry again this year, filling more than three pick-up trucks and amounting to about 3,000 pounds.
-The citizens of Fuquay-Varina, Holly Springs, Willow Spring and throughout your community are grateful for your hard work and generosity.
+The school collected almost 5,000 pounds of food for our pantry again this year.
+The citizens of Fuquay-Varina, Holly Springs, Willow Spring are grateful for your hard work and generosity.